 Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, and Cuernavaca, Mexico; and San Francisco, Detroit, and New York City, United States.
 In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York; this was before he completed his 27-mural series known as Detroit Industry Murals.

-Rivera had numerous marriages and children, including at least one natural daughter.
+Rivera had four wives and numerous children, including at least one natural daughter.
 His first child and only son died at the age of two.
 His third wife was fellow Mexican artist Frida Kahlo, with whom he had a volatile relationship that continued until her death.
 His fourth and final wife was his agent.